GKatsagannis/YOLO-LXR/README.md

 Ensure that the dataset folders are correctly named as follows:

-- Rename the LUNA16 dataset folder to: Luna16.v1i.yolov8
+- Rename the LUNA16 dataset folder to: VinDr-CXR

 - Rename the X-Nodule dataset folder to: X-Nodule

+- Rename the X-Nodule dataset folder to: ChestX-ray14

 By following these steps, you will ensure that the models can access the datasets correctly and operate without compatibility issues.